openigtlink/OpenIGTLink/BUILD.md

 OpenIGTLink library doesn't build H265 libraries, so the users need to download and compile the libraries by themselves.
 Afterwards, set the variables-"X265_INCLUDE_DIR, X265_LIBRARY_DIR, OPENHEVC_INCLUDE_DIR, OpenHEVC_LIBRARY"-correctly in cmake configuration.

+In the case of AV1 build, the AV1 codec is cmakefied.
+Once the OpenIGTLink_USE_AV1 option is selected, the openigtlink libray will superbuild the codec and link automatically.
 * Linux / Mac OS X

 In the case of Linux and Mac, after installing the required program in the Prerequisites section,